Aelandris is designed around the concept of roleplaying-first (RPF). This means

 * Don't provide unsolicited critiques or notes on others' RP, either IC or OOC.

-* Don't actively exclude other players from public scenes.
+* Don't actively exclude other players from scenes.
 Don't gatekeep RP

 opportunities, and don't form exclusive cliques.
 Remember, the Aelandris